denoland/deno/docs/runtime/workers.md

 Currently Deno supports only `module` type workers; thus it's essential to pass the `type: "module"` option when creating a new worker.

-Relative module specifiers are
+Use of relative module specifiers in the main worker are only supported with `--location <href>` passed on the CLI.
+This is not recommended for portability.
-[not supported](https://github.com/denoland/deno/issues/5216) at the moment.
-You can instead use the `URL` constructor and `import.meta.url` to easily create a specifier for some nearby script.
+You can instead use the `URL` contructor and `import.meta.url` to easily create a specifier for some nearby script.
+Dedicated workers, however, have a location and this capability by default.

 ```ts
 // Good